Lincoln family: Tenth generation

 Lincoln Isham married Leahalma Correa.
 They did not have any children.

 Robert Todd Lincoln Beckwith (1904–1985) was a gentleman farmer and great-grandson of Abraham Lincoln.
 He became the last undisputed descendant of Abraham Lincoln when his sister, Mary, died in 1975, having no children.

+Notable distant relations

+Former U.S. Senator Blanche Lincoln (née Lambert) of Arkansas is married to Steve Lincoln, a distant relative of Abraham Lincoln.

+Actor George Clooney is "the half-first cousin five times removed from Lincoln", with Lincoln's mother the half-sister of Clooney's 4th great-grandmother.

+Actor Tom Hanks and the former president are third cousins four times removed.

 Family tree and lineage

 This table sets out the ancestors and descendants of President Abraham Lincoln for ten generations.